-Blindness has many causes, such as eye injuries, eye surgery complications, or health conditions, such as diabetes or stroke.
-Some causes of blindness are also genetic.
+Some causes of blindness are genetic.
+However, blindness has many causes, such as eye injuries, eye surgery complications, or health conditions, such as diabetes or stroke.

 According to the